 Although both religion and government were taken to be oppressive institutions and underwent an intense scrutiny, the principal target of the French philosophers was religion.

-The French philosophers responded with an attack on Christianity itself.
+The French philosophers responded with an all-out attack on Christianity itself.
 The Bible, they argued, was a collection of fantasies.
-Moreover, its moral code was either so obvious — “thou shalt not kill” — as to not require divine instruction, or encouraged an undesirable servility.
-From these flimsy foundations had arisen a doctrine that had done incalculable damage to Europe.
+Its moral code was either so obvious — “thou shalt not kill” — as to not require divine instruction, or encouraged an undesirable servility.
+The doctrine built on these flimsy foundations had done incalculable damage to Europe.
 Ordinary people had died by the millions in the wars of religion, and by ones and twos in the churches’ (both Protestant and Catholic) enforcement of religious conformity.
 According to Voltaire, “Every sensible man, every honourable man, must hold the Christian sect in horror.”20

 Leibniz argued that the deity had provided an order in the universe that was ultimately beneficial to all his creatures, but since no one could grasp the whole, no one could hope to understand the place that individual events played in this grand design…It is only our human inability to envision the whole of time and space that prevents us from understanding why the death of a child might, in fact, be a good [thing].
 On Leibniz’s account, God had chosen which world to create from an infinite number of possible worlds that were present as ideas in his mind, and since he wills what is best, the world he actually created has the greatest possible number of compatible perfects.
 It was thus, in Leibniz’s celebrated — and much mocked — phrase, the “best of all possible worlds.”22